 How to Secure a Credit or Character Reference Letter

-Before you send a mass email to all your contacts…confirm with your landlord what details are needed.
-If there’s a template letter, that works even better.
+Before you send a mass email to all your contacts, confirm with your landlord what details are needed.
+If there’s a template letter to use, so much the better.
 Once details are confirmed, reach out to your contacts.
 Be sure to provide them with all the information they need to include in the letter.

 There’s no formal process to request a letter from financial institutions.
-You can go in-person to speak to a banker who can provide you a letter or you can call your bank and ask how to obtain one.
+You can go in person to speak to a banker who can provide you a letter or you can contact your bank and ask how to obtain one.

-How to Improve the Chances of Getting a Letter
+How to Improve the Chances of Getting a Reference Letter

 The Takeaway

 Landlords want to see that you earn income and honor your debts.
-Credit references are formal documents that support your claim.
-They come in the form of concrete records from credit bureaus to character reference letters from employers who esteem your character and prove you have sufficient income.
+Credit references are formal documents that support your profile as a reliable tenant.
+They come in the form of records from credit bureaus and character reference letters from employers, among others.

 FAQ